 How to Choose HIPAA Compliant Apps

-Choosing HIPAA compliant medical apps are an important element of running your behavioral health practice.
+Choosing HIPAA compliant apps are an important element of running your behavioral health practice.
 Patients are looking to communicate with their doctors and health care providers more than ever before.
 And with access to health care data via patient portals and apps becoming increasingly popular, your practice needs to be prepared to meet the needs of these patients.

 It’s essential for you to understand the HIPAA privacy and security standards that govern any piece of medical technology that will handle patient information.